SaltyGoo/saltygoo.github.io/class/mu_necromancer.md

 Because you focus on such dark arts, you begin each adventure chased by the Church.

 ## The Threshold of Death
-You can inflict a [Wound](/2020/11/09/base-rules/) to yourself to add 1 SD to a spell you are casting.
+What is death?
+Being wounded does not make you fall unconscious and start dying.
+However, you still die when you reach your Wound limit.
+You can give yourself 1 [Wound](/2020/11/09/base-rules/) to add 1 SD to a spell you are casting.

-You do not fall unconscious nor start dying when you get a [Wound](/2020/11/09/base-rules/).
-You still die when you get 10 Wounds.
-However, you only cure as many Wounds as you have Necromancer templates when you rest between adventures.
+This dark magic takes a toll on your body: Medical care can only heal as many Wounds between your adventures as you have Necromancer Templates.

 ## Harvest
 Everytime you rest in a cemetary or the location of a massacre, you can recruit a new [follower](/2017/06/osr-table-of-camp-followers.html).
-This follower is rotting undead and will be hunted down if discovered as such by most humanoids.
+This follower is a rotting undead and will be hunted down if understood as such by most humanoids.
 You can resurect them by inflicting a Wound to yourself.

 ## The Three Faces
 Each morning when the sun rises, you choose whether you are Living, Undead, or Dead, with all that implies.

 -  If you are living, you can chose what age you have.
--  If you are undead, you have +1 HP for each Wound you have at sunrise.
+-  If you are undead, you heal [dice] when you cast a spell.
--  If you are dead, when you wake up next sunrise, you can halve or double the number of Wounds you have.
-You of course cannot be killed while dead.
+-  If you are dead, your undead followers have as much HP as you have wounds.

-## Undying
+## Undeath
-You don't die until you get 20 Wounds.
+You no longer die when you reach your Wound limit.
+Instead you lose a limb every time you would die.
+Consider finding spare limbs or new bodies.